Skip to main content

 Product teams often delay customer-facing analytics for understandable reasons.
 Engineering capacity is limited, the data model still needs work or no one is certain which metrics customers will use regularly.

 Those concerns should shape the first use case, not stop the work.
+Choosing the right embedded analytics tool early removes most of the setup that makes teams hesitate.

 Common reasons teams delay customer-facing analytics